 The editor may deem these comments editorial.

-However, the editor needs to make the TG aware of this, e.g. – by sending an email “I believe the following comments should be deemded editorial” to the appropriate reflector.
+However, the editor needs to make the TG aware of this, e.g. – by sending an email “I believe the following comments should be deemed editorial” to the appropriate reflector.
 This allows this marking to be checked and challenged.

 The editor prepares comment resolutions for all comments deemed editorial.